 2025 Trailhead Ambassador Program

-Saturdays April - June, 2025, Fir Island
+Saturdays April - July, 2025, Fir Island

-Saturdays April - August, 2025, Samish River Unit
+Saturdays April - August, 2025, Skagit Headquarters

 Fir Island Farm Reserve Wildlife Area Unit